How to Find Wholesale Suppliers for Online Stores Outside of AlibabaMarch in Blog, Chinese Importing

-The best part about using Import Records to find suppliers is than you can often find Golden suppliers this way.
+The best part about using Import Records to find suppliers is that you can often find Golden suppliers this way.
 The downside to using Import Records is that it is mostly restricted to the United States and sophisticated importers can hide their import records in a variety of ways.

 Global Sources is one of the first Chinese supplier directories and has been around since 1970 when China was much more closed.
-Think of Global Sources as the Western friendly, sweet and sour pork version of Alibaba (Alibaba, through and through, is a very Chinese-centric company).
-Over the last couple of years we’ve built close relationships with several people at Global Sources including Meghla Bhardwaj and Cameron Walker who have been frequent guests on the podcast (their podcasts offer incredible insight into sourcing from China).
+Think of Global Sources as the Western-friendly, sweet and sour pork version of Alibaba (Alibaba, through and through, is a very Chinese-centric company).
+Over the last couple of years, we’ve built close relationships with several people at Global Sources including Meghla Bhardwaj and Cameron Walker who have been frequent guests on the podcast (their podcasts offer incredible insight into sourcing from China).
 You don’t get that closeness and intimacy behind Jack Ma’s Alibaba.

-Global Sources is much more focused than Alibaba in a few different categories, most importantly electronics.
+Global Sources is much more focused than Alibaba in a few different categories, most important electronics.
 The selection on Global Sources tends to be much more curated.
-There is such a wide spectrum of quality when it comes to electronics and Global Sources tends to be much more consistent and predictable in terms of quality of electronics provided by suppliers.
+There is such a wide spectrum of quality when it comes to electronics and Global Sources tends to be much more consistent and predictable in terms of the quality of electronics provided by suppliers.
 If you’re sourcing nichier items like boating products or tactical products you can probably start your online searches on Alibaba.
 If you’re looking at electronics or electronics accessories though, Global Sources should definitely be part of your search.

 Where Global Sources really shines though is their integration of trade shows, conferences, and supplier directory.
 The Global Sources Electronics show, held twice a year around Canton Fair, is the CES of China and the Global Sources Summit (held concurrently with their trade shows) is now the ecommerce conference in Asia.
-Whenever I’m visiting the Canton Fair, I now make a visit to the Global Sources trade shows/summit the start of my trip.
+Whenever I’m visiting the Canton Fair, I now make a visit to the Global Sources trade shows/summit at the start of my trip.

 Yiwu Wholesale Market

-The Yiwu Wholesale market is a giant wholesale market with thousands of shops located in Yiwu, a city a couple hours south of Shanghai by bullet train.
+The Yiwu Wholesale market is a giant wholesale market with thousands of shops located in Yiwu, a city a couple of hours south of Shanghai by bullet train.
 I did a complete guide to the Yiwu Market that you can access here.

 Yiwu is a fascinating place–it’s literally like a 24/7 Canton Fair.
-It is catered for foreign buyers and has nearly every single commodity type product imaginable from Christmas supplies to office stationery.
+It is catered for foreign buyers and has nearly every single commodity-type product imaginable from Christmas supplies to office stationery.

-The biggest problem with Yiwu is that it consists largely of very cheap, low quality items and it does not have many products for smaller niches.
+The biggest problem with Yiwu is that it consists largely of very cheap, low-quality items and it does not have many products for smaller niches.
 As limited as the Canton Fair is for smaller niches, Yiwu is even more limited.
 I jokingly sometimes refer to Yiwu as the largest Dollar Store in the world as that epitomizes the range and quality of products you will find there.